doctrine/mongodb-odm/docs/en/reference/complex-references.rst

      */
     private $someComments;

-Now on the ``Comment`` class you would need to have a custom repository class configured:
+The ``Comment`` class will need to have a custom repository class configured:

 .. code-block:: php